desihub/desidatamodel/doc/DESI_SPECTRO_SIM/PIXPROD/NIGHT/EXPID/index.rst

 The simulator does not yet output truly raw data (only preprocessed data) so this is not yet possible.

+Within each NIGHT (YEARMMDD), individual exposures are grouped in subdirectories by EXPID.

 .. toctree::
    :maxdepth: 1